Oxford Industries, Inc. (OXM) CEO Thomas Chubb on Q1 2020 Results - Earnings Call Transcript

 Scott Grassmyer

 We took about $4 million of additional inventory markdown reserves in the first quarter.
-So it did weigh on our margin some.
+So, it did weigh on our margin some.
 Depending on where the sales land, we probably end the year with higher year-over-year inventories.
 Hopefully, not a whole lot higher than Q1.
 However, the marketplace accelerates better than we've kind of baked in, that could be different.
 We did really work with vendors on delaying inventory and a lot of the goods would held in Asia by the vendors and not billed to us or shipped to us, so not only from a brand protection standpoint, not having way too much spring/summer inventory, but from a cash standpoint, deferring a lot of those inventory payments, both of those things happened.
 So overall, we're pleased where we are now, and we're just really happy the way our groups got on this immediately.
 As soon as this situation was arising, it was really priority.
 Safety was priority one, priority two was inventory, what can we do because the quicker we acted, the more opportunity we had.

 Dana Telsey